John-Cyb3r/cyb3r-robbing/README.md

 ```

 # Features:
-### Update v1.1.0
-- Added support for ox_lib context menu, incase you don't want to use qb menu
-- Added Cash Rob Max Amount for players
-- Added Cash Rob Cooldown, will disable option to rob cash after Max Amount is robbed (Configurable)
-- Changed from qb-logs to inbuilt log system, just configure your webhookurl
-- Added Max Stealable Items Limit, to limit players from robbing certain items
-- Added Cooldown For Max Stealable Items Limit, will disable option to rob that specific item after Max Amount is robbed (Configurable)
-- Some Additional Bug Fixes

 ### Robbing Config
 - Configurable Items: Easily edit the items that can be robbed in the config.lua file.